Eight Things About TURBOs You (Probably) Never Knew

 Second Life, First In Quality: Garrett Motion is the company’s independent aftermarket brand which sells replacement turbos.
 A recent study commissioned by Garrett and conducted by an independent laboratory in the U.K. determined replacement turbos like Garrett products can have as much as 40 percent better torque and emit as much as 28 percent less nitrous oxides than copy replacement parts not built to the exacting original equipment specifications of your vehicle.

-See the future of automotive technology with Garrett – Advancing Motion.
 Garrett is a cutting-edge technology provider that enables vehicles to become safer, more connected, efficient and environmentally friendly.
 We lead the development of innovative and differentiated solutions which empower the transportation industry to redefine and further advance motion.
-We partner with the world’s leading car and truck manufacturers, creating the turbocharging, electric boosting and connected vehicle systems central to the latest generation of fuel efficient and lower emissions vehicles – Olivier Rabiller – President and CEO of Garrett – Advancing Motion.
+We partner with the world’s leading car and truck manufacturers, creating the turbocharging, electric boosting and connected vehicle systems central to the latest generation of fuel efficient and lower emissions vehicles.